 PEER-COMMIT-ELEMENT)

+The send-confirm counter shall be in the format specified in section 8.2.2 in the order in which it is transmitted over the air.
 The message shall be transmitted to the peer as described in 11.3.7 (Framing of SAE).

 11.3.5.5 Processing of a peer’s Confirm Message